RoyAmitabh/CLARE/README.md

 CLARE - Crawler for Link Analysis and Reporting

+This has been featured in my article in linkedin - Subscribe on LinkedIn https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7087824083161088002

 It identifies broken links in the documents.
 It is assumed that the documents are hosted in some server accessible over HTTP.

 It has got 3 steps: